India-UAE flights: Travelling from Delhi? Air India announces new closure time for check-ins

 Hotel occupancy rates at 80% were the highest in the region

-From September 10, check-in counter for international departures from Delhi will close 75 minutes prior to scheduled departure time, Air India announced.
+From September 10, check-in counters for international passengers from Delhi will close 75 minutes prior to scheduled departure time, Air India announced.

-Previously, the counter would close 60 minutes prior.
+Previously, the counter would close 60 minutes before departure.
 This has been revised to allow "ample time for check-in procedures and security clearance even during busy periods," the airline said in a post on X.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.